-How to change your Apple Watch face
+Change up the look of your Apple Watch with a new face

 How to organize your list of Apple Watch faces

-You can order your watch faces so that specific ones are next to each other, or listed by color, or how every you want them to be organized.
+You can order your watch faces so that specific ones are next to each other, or listed by color, or however you want them to be organized.

 - Open the Watch app on your iPhone.